rhythnic/eduba/README.md

 # Start a local DHT testnet
 gulp dht

-# Run the electron app as pper 1
+# Run the electron app as peer 1
 gulp peer1

 # Run the electron app as peer 2